fivestars/gittools/README.md

-A collection of tools to enhance your git experience.
+A collection of tools to enhance your git command line experience.

 ### Commands
 These are scripts that can be installed in *nix environment and then invoked as first-class git commands.
 They can be installed on a per-repo, per-user or per-machine basis.